Articles in this section

 adaptive25.png

 All five actions are now assigned to the A button.
-You may now Close the Advanced window and the Key Assignment window to return to the main menu.
+Close the Advanced window and the Key Assignment window to return to the main menu.

-From the AntiMicro main menu, use the mouse to select the B button.
+From the AntiMicro main menu, select the B button.
 This corresponds to the right large button on the Adaptive Controller.

 adaptive26.png

-We will name the button "Complete Order" before bringing up the Advanced window:
+Name the button "Complete Order" before opening the Advanced window:

 adaptive27.png

-This time, we want the B button to trigger two actions on a single press:
+The B button will trigger two actions on a single press:

 1. Input the Complete Order command